mantono/guide/vacation-and-sickdays.md

 ## Working from home

-Working remotely is A-OK once in a while is A-OK, but we feel like longer stretches of remote work, is bad socially for the team.
+Working remotely is A-OK once in a while, but we feel like longer stretches of remote work, is bad socially for the team.
 If coming into the office feels like a drag we have bigger issues to fix, if you don't feel like coming in to the office talk to your manager about it ASAP.

 If you're working remotely, tell your team in your team-chat on Slack.